mbaumer/us_hep_funding/docs/_states/MN.md

 <a name="MN-07"></a>
 [Back to top](#top)
 ## MN-07 -- Rep. Collin Peterson (D)
+### Committees
+Collin Peterson is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016